 Can you name the seven continents?

-Can you the name seven parts of speech?
+Can you name the seven parts of speech?

 Can you name the seven auxiliary verbs?

 Do you know the “rule of three” in mathematics?
+Can you explain it ?

 Have you read any of the following—A Tale of Two Cities, any Shakesperean plays, Oliver Twist, Wuthering Heights, The Legend of Sleepy Hollow, The Last of the Mohicans, Uncle Tom’s Cabin, Tom Sawyer, Huckleberry Finn, Little Women, Scarlet Letter, The Red Badge of Courage, The Narrative of the Life of Frederick Douglass, Democracy in America ?
 If not, can you at least name the authors of these classics ?